steve019-chen/google-app-engine-static/README.md

 # Website Hosted in Google Cloud

-Repository to setup a website with static web pages hosted in Google Cloud.
-Content of each page of the website is maintained with a dedicated template.
-All templates share a common base template.
+Repository to host a template driven static website in Google Cloud with web page content maintained as in separate html files locally.

 ## Steps to Implement
 1. Create a project in Google Cloud Console: https://console.cloud.google.com